 Cargo pants are versatile, great for hiking and work, durable, and much more.
 But that is only when you find the best cargo pants out there.

-It's important for your safety and comfort to own great work pants, we've reviewed the best here to help you choose.
+Your safety and comfort are necessary while working, you need to own the best work pants, we've reviewed them here to help you choose.